kneeloy/realmSFManagement/README.md

 # Functionalities
 ----------------------------
-This app covers several introductory concepts about Realm.<br />
+This app covers several introductory concepts about Realm i.e<br />
-  i.e Add, Update and Delete records<br />
+  Add, Update and Delete records<br />
+  Fetch realm and using filters
   Sync mechanism<br />
+  Realm Notifications
   Backlink - demonstrates how to define models with inverse relationships using linkingObjectsOfClass(_:forProperty:)

 # Known Issue